Daboss7173/Daboss7173.github.io/README.md

 - 1.51.0 | NEW AVATAR!?

   This update has always been a bit controversial...
 The avatar was completely reworked in this version, and instead of using sprite sheets, it used atlases.
 This means that the animations could be a LOT smoother than before!
+It also made it easier for the developers at Prodigy to make new animations for the player.
 However, it just plain didn't have the same amount of detail that the previous avatar had.
 The loading system also got a bit of internal reworking in this update, meaning that some icons would have some loading issues, which is the main reason I recommend 1.50.0 over this update.

 - 1.60.0 | ARGH!
 OUR SHIP IS SINKING MATEYS!
 WE'RE GONNA WRECK!